 - Pay the filing fee, which is currently $40.
 The filing fee can be paid in person at the justice court or by mail.

-Step Two: The Court Summons
+2. Serve Tenant with The Court Summons

 The tenant must file a response to the Rule to Show Cause within 10 days after they receive it and the Summons if they want to fight the eviction.
 The landlord and the tenant have the right to demand a trial by jury if they choose.
 This could significantly delay the eviction process if either party files a request for a trial by jury.